coolcatcoder/bevy_registration/README.md

 # Bevy Registration
 A way of running code on bevy's app from anywhere.
-This uses [Inventory](https://crates.io/crates/inventory) internally.
+This uses [Inventory](https://crates.io/crates/inventory) internally, so it may not work on all targets.
 ## Useful documentation
 TO DO
 ## Example: